MaximeBrn/Exam-Applied-Macroeconomics/README.md

 Note: make sure you have configured Dynare on Matlab permanently (i.e. using `Set Path` instead of `Addpath`).

 ## Compare results

-On the github of the MMB, we can find a [replication of the model QUEST III](https://github.com/IMFS-MMB/mmb-rep/tree/master/EA_QUEST3).
-There is also the list of the variables used in the model [here](https://github.com/IMFS-MMB/mmb-gui-mlab/blob/master/MODELS/EA_QUEST3/list_of_variables.xls).

 Slightly modifying and adapting the code we can replicate the results of Ratto et al. (2008) on the response to government consumption.